Charles Tiu: TV career

 Tiu worked formerly as night telecast host of SportsDesk on CNN Philippines.

 Personal life

 Charles Tiu, center wearing blue, representing his brother Chris in awarding ceremonies of the UAAP Season 70 men's basketball tournament in 2007.

 Tiu is one of five children of Jerry and Lianne Tiu.
 He has two brothers, Christian and Christopher "Chris", and two sisters, Cheryl and Cristine.

-He currently serve as barangay kagawad of Urdaneta, Makati since 2018.

 Tiu married Sari Lazaro in 2020.

+Tiu has served as a barangay councilor of Urdaneta, Makati, having been elected in 2018.

 On June 5, 2024, Tiu hosted 'The Asia Pacific Tambuli Awards'.
 In the prestigious event, he introduced his godparent, SM Prime's Hans Sy, who was bestowed the Lifetime Achievement Award.